ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ```
 wsclean -reorder -use-wgridder -parallel-gridding 10 -weight natural -oversampling 4095 -kernel-size 15 -nwlayers 1000 -grid-mode kb -taper-edge 100 -padding 2 -name OUTFILE -size 256 256 -scale 128asec -niter 0 -pol xx -make-psf INFILE
 ```
 The desourced images are obtained by subtracting the image cube of GLEAM and LoBES sources from the SDC3 image cube.
-As PSF deconvolution needs to be performed in the Fourier space, the images are transformed to gridded visibilities using the Python package `ps_eor` that can be obtained [here](https://gitlab.com/flomertens/ps_eor).
+As PSF deconvolution needs to be performed in the Fourier space, the images are then transformed into gridded visibilities using the Python package `ps_eor` that can be obtained [here](https://gitlab.com/flomertens/ps_eor).
+The details of PSF deconvolution are comprehensively presented in Equation (1) - (3) of [Mertens et al. (2020)](https://arxiv.org/abs/2002.07196).

 ## Foreground Removal
-This step requires Gaussian Process Regression in a Bayesian framework using nested sampling.
-The nested sampling is enable by [PolyChord](https://github.com/PolyChord/PolyChordLite/tree/master) ([Handley et al. 2015a](https://arxiv.org/abs/1502.01856), [2015b](https://arxiv.org/abs/1506.00171)).
+This step involves Gaussian Process Regression (GPR) within a Bayesian framework using nested sampling.
+The GPR model is capable of distinguishing different components of the observed signal by pre-defining an analytic form for their covariance matrices, where the model evidence and parameter optimization are enabled by using the nested sampler [PolyChord](https://github.com/PolyChord/PolyChordLite/tree/master) ([Handley et al. 2015a](https://arxiv.org/abs/1502.01856), [2015b](https://arxiv.org/abs/1506.00171)).

 ```
 python ns_gpr.py